SECTIONAL QUALIFYING: (18-holes of Stroke Play Qualifying)

 Important Qualifier Information

 Format: 18-hole stroke play qualifying.
 The number of spots available at each site is determined by the total number of players participating.
-Successful qualifiers will advance to the 32nd Connecticut Mid-Amateur at Shuttle Meadow Country Club in Kensington on August 26-27, 2019.
+Successful qualifiers will advance to the 33rd Connecticut Mid-Amateur at Madison Country Club on August 24-25, 2020.